Meet the Board

 She has worked in theatre management and administration for over 30 years with companies including Belgrade TIE, Coventry, Common Stock, Extemporary Dance, Colway Theatre Trust.
 For five years she worked as a Drama Officer for the Arts Council of England, with a period as Acting Drama Director, before joining the Leicester Haymarket Theatre in 1996 as Executive Director.
 From 2000 she worked as a freelance manager and consultant for companies including Derby Playhouse, ATG, London Arts Board, TMA, Arts Council England and Adzido Dance prior to joining the Theatrical Management Association (now known as UK Theatre) in 2003, as Principal Officer.
 In 2011 she joined the Hackney Empire as Director of Theatre and Operations.
 She now lives full-time in Suffolk and became Chair of the Mercury Theatre in December 2013.

-Bryan is a Solicitor and Managing Partner of GoodyBurrett LLP Solicitors.
+Bryan is a Solicitor and Senior Partner of GoodyBurrett LLP Solicitors.
 He specialises in commercial contract negotiation, commercial litigation, civil litigation and employment law.
-He is also a qualified mediator and sits on the Employers Panel of NEST (National Employment Savings Trust).
+He is also a qualified Mediator.
+He has recently concluded five years on the Employers’ Panel of NEST (National Employment Savings Trust).

 Bryan originally came to Colchester having served with the British Army.
-He left the Army after commanding an infantry company during the first Gulf War.
-He is a former District Councilor and stood for Parliament at the 1997 election.
-He is the past President of the Colchester Committee of the Essex Chamber of Commerce 2008-2012.
+He left the Army after commanding an infantry company during the first Gulf war.
+He is the past President of the Colchester Committee of the Essex Chamber of Commerce (2008 – 2012) and is presently the Chair of the Essex Committee of ABF The Soldiers’ Charity.
+Bryan was on the Board of the company that recently secured the multi-million pound business improvement district (BID) for Colchester.

-He is married and has three children and two step children.
-He likes sailing, skiing, cycling and writing plays, but not necessarily in that order.
+He is married and has three children and two step-children.
+He likes sailing, skiing, cycling and writing plays but not necessarily in that order.
+Bryan is delighted to be involved with the Mercury during this period of major development.

 Patrick was for over 20 years Artistic Director of the Nuffield Theatre Southampton, where the programme included major classics as well as new writing and British premieres of foreign work.
 He won the Theatre Managers’ Association award for Best Director for Shakespeare’s MUCH ADO ABOUT NOTHING and a new play by Claire Tomalin, THE WINTER WIFE.
 Previous Artistic Directorships include the Redgrave Theatre, Farnham and The Lyric Theatre Belfast, where he produced and directed many new plays about the political situation.
 His productions have been seen several times in the West End and on the Fringe (both London and Edinburgh), as well as extensively on tour throughout the UK and abroad (USA, Canada, France, Australia, South Africa…).
 He is currently ‘dramaturg’ responsible for text on KING LEAR at Shakespeare’s Globe, and his own performance piece GROOMED (which won three outstanding theatre awards at the Brighton Fringe in 2016) opens at the Soho Theatre in June of this year.